-Kent is the name in combs, and you can get just about any kind of durable, beautiful acetate comb from them.
-We particularly love this foldable, portable pocket model.
+When thinking about combs, you may recognize the name Kent.
+Known for their durable and beautiful acetate combs, we particularly love this foldable, portable pocket model.
 It’s great for touch-ups on the go, whether you're taming the beard, mustache, or hairs up top.
-It minimizes static and is hand polished (like the rest of Kent’s assortment) so that it has perfectly soft and rounded teeth.
+It helps minimizes static and is hand polished (like the rest of Kent’s assortment) so that it has perfectly soft and rounded teeth.

 Best for Beards: Cremo Dual-Sided Sandalwood Beard Comb

-Cremo’s sandalwood comb eliminates static, and its dual ends can tame beards of all densities, textures, and lengths.
+Cremo’s sandalwood comb helps to minimize static, and its dual ends are designed to tame beards of all densities, textures, and lengths.
 (Use the medium width for detangling and the finer width for styling.)
 It’s durable and portable, too, since the sandalwood won’t snap like many plastic or acetate alternatives.
 And as a bonus, it smells amazing, so you get a bit of aromatherapy with each stroke.

 Best for Moustaches: Tweezerman Mustache Scissors and Comb Set